-There were no trade receivables from, or trade payables to, related parties at the current reporting date.
-There was a trade receivable at the previous reporting date of \$85,085.
+There was a trade receivable from related parties of \$87,479, and no trade payables to, related parties at the current reporting date.
+There were no trade receivables from, or trade payables to, related parties at the previous reporting date.